top of page

 Statement:

+"My studio practice is an ongoing tactile conversation between soft amorphous forms and rigid linear components.
+Rejecting the binary conception that an object is either functional or sculptural I largely create dysfunctional vessels and functional sculptures.
 As a child I would draw with my father, an architect.
 I was fascinated by the way he built with lines, they exceeded their boundaries yet were contained by the image they formed, loose but intentional.
-As my own drawings developed I began to explore three dimensional fabrication.
-I discovered how working with clay could successfully help me achieve what I was depicting on paper.
-Quickly my lines translated into coils, and those coils into sculpture.
-I collect inspiration from modernist design, mid-century modern furniture, scaffolding and clouds."
+My visual horizon was flooded by blueprints, modern design, and furniture.
+As I began my own art making practice, my drawings developed Into the exploration of three dimensional fabrication.
+Through the material of clay lines translated into coils, and those coils into sculpture. my lines find edges and shapes form volume.

 ArrowTop-01-01.png